serpo-dev/tasks/README.md

 # tasks
-my training solutions of typical tasks if you wanna suggest better solutions to me please make pull requests or send me an e-mail: sergey.potapov.2002@mail.ru :)))
+my training solutions of typical tasks</br>
+if you wanna suggest better solutions to me please make pull requests or send me an e-mail: sergey.potapov.2002@mail.ru :)))